World Economic Forum: Public cost of security

 Critics argue that the WEF, despite having reserves of several hundred million Swiss francs and paying its executives salaries of around 1 million Swiss francs per year, would not pay any federal tax and moreover allocate a part of its costs to the public.
-Following massive criticism from politicians and the Swiss civil society, the Swiss federal government decided in February 2021 to reduce its annual contributions to the WEF.
+Following massive criticism from politicians and Swiss civil society, the Swiss federal government decided in February 2021 to reduce its annual contributions to the WEF.

-As of 2018, the police and military expenditures carried by the Federal Government stood at 39 million Swiss francs.
-The Aargauer Zeitung argued in January 2020 that the additional cost borne by the Kanton Graubünden stand at CHF 9 million per year.
+As of 2018, the police and military expenditures carried by the federal government stood at 39 million Swiss francs.
+The Aargauer Zeitung argued in January 2020 that the additional cost borne by the Kanton Graubünden stands at CHF 9 million per year.

 The Swiss Green Party summarised their criticism within the Swiss National Council that the holding of the World Economic Forum has cost Swiss taxpayers hundreds of millions of Swiss francs over the past decades.
 In their view, it was however questionable to what extent the Swiss population or global community benefit from these expenditures.

 Gender debate

 Women have been broadly underrepresented at the WEF, according to some critics.
 The female participation rate at the WEF increased from 9% to 15% between 2001 and 2005.
 In 2016, 18% of the WEF attendees were female; this number increased to 21% in 2017, and 24% in 2020.

 Several women have since shared their personal impressions of the Davos meetings in media articles, highlighting that issues were more profound than "a quota at Davos for female leaders or a session on diversity and inclusion".
-The World Economic Forum has in this context filed legal complaints against at least three investigative articles by reporters Katie Gibbons and Billy Kenber that were published by the British newspaper The Times in March 2020.
+The World Economic Forum has in this context filed legal complaints against at least three investigative articles by reporters Katie Gibbons and Billy Kenber that were published by the British newspaper The Times in March 2020, with the articles still online as of January 2024.

+Workplace discrimination

+According to The Wall Street Journal, the WEF has had numerous accusations of workplace discrimination against women and Black people.